Essential small business support from Rosemary Bookkeeping.

-Listening is learning when it comes to running your own business, be it from friends, family, experts and even yourself.
+Listening is learning when running a business.
+Be it from friends, family, experts and even yourself.

 3. Ensure your business is a solution

-Instead of starting with an idea of what to sell, be it a service or product, make sure you think about what you can solve with your business.
+Instead of starting with an idea of what to sell, be it a service or product, consider what problems you can solve with your business.

 Ask yourself a few questions and do market research via this method:

 - What problems do your target customers face, and how can you solve them?